-Our popular and comprehensive MSRA Gold Pass Package contains an all round and complete preparation plan for boosting your MSRA score.
-It contains all of the below courses and products in one discounted bundle.
+Our popular and comprehensive MSRA Gold Pass Package contains an all-round and complete preparation plan for boosting your MSRA score.
+It contains all the below courses and products in one discounted bundle.

 1) Our MSRA Clinical Crammer Online Course.
-9+ of core clinical teaching teaching that you watch, pause and rewind as many times as you like.
-1, 3, 6 or 12 month subscription options.
+9+ of core clinical teaching that you watch, pause and rewind as many times as you like.
+1-, 3-, 6- or 12-month subscription options.
 For a free video sample click here.

 2) Our MSRA Clinical Crammer Audiobook Course.
 6+ hours of focused clinical teaching, mapping the SRA blueprint syllabus.
 Designed to listen to as many times as you like, offline or online.
 No expiry.
 For a free sample click here.

 4) Our MSRA Mock Exams.
-Question papers and layouts similar to the real MSRA, our focused Mock Exams expose you to common areas that doctors struggle with.
+Question papers and layouts like the real MSRA, our focused Mock Exams expose you to common areas that doctors struggle with.
 Explanations are to-the-point and based around key principles and guidance that you need to know.
 For our Mocks and bundles click here.

 5) Our Flash Revision Cards.
 150 highly focused teaching cards to use on the move.
 Covers all key UK guidelines as well as investigations and treatments for multiple common exam conditions.
 Posted to your home, worldwide.
 For samples click here.

 If you are preparing for the MSRA I wish you good luck!
-It can he a challenging assessment but as long as you balance question banks with background preparation you should do very well.
+It can be a challenging assessment but if you balance question banks with background preparation you should do very well.